 Government decisions are widely covered by the country's main TV and radio stations.
-Due to the media law, the public TVP is often dubbed TV-PiS.
-Jacek Kurski, party ideologist, was appointed as TV director and hired several party loyal journalists as anchors for the news shows and other relevant positions.
+Due to the media law, the public TVP is often referred to as TV-PiS.
+Jacek Kurski, a PiS party ideologist, was appointed as TV director and hired several party loyal journalists as anchors for the news shows and other relevant positions.
 In the private media, despite a tendency toward infotainment, the quality of reporting, especially of the two major TV companies, POLSAT and TVN, has increased.
 Rzeczpospolita, the second-largest daily paper in Poland, has benefited from a change in ownership and editorial staff, and has become less politically partisan.
-Still, there are few print outlets and TV and radio stations that resist political pressure, and the media is divided into pro or contra government.
-Public trust in the objectivity of the media was always been quite low, but now it is at a very low position.
-The main TV news show Wiadomosci in TVP has lost 17% of its viewers.
+Still, there are few print outlets and TV and radio stations that have been able to resist political pressure, and the media is divided into pro- or anti-government camps.
+Public trust in the objectivity of the media has always been quite low, but has today reached a new, very low level.
+The leading TV news show - Wiadomosci, on TVP - has lost almost 20% of its viewers since 2015.
+Generally, survey respondents' party affiliations influence the level to which they trust public TV and radio organizations: for example, 87% of PiS supporters think the TVP public TV station is "good," while only 21% of PO supporters have the same opinion; by contrast, 92% of PO supporters trust TVN, compared to just 46% of PiS supporters.